Pay differences and pay discrimination

 The gender pay gap on the labour market

 The Equality Act prohibits gender-based discrimination regarding pay.
-In general the Equality Act concerns differences in pay between employees of the same employer.
+(Section 8, subsection 1, paragraph 1 and 2 of the Equality Act.)
+In general the prohibitions of the Equality Act concern the differences in pay between employees of the same employer.